Sensory Toys for Autism Spectrum Disorder: A Holiday Gift Guide

 Accommodations for hypersensitivity can include modifying the child’s environment or using tools and new routines to help them cope.
 Some helpful suggestions are:

-• Provide calming sensory toys for your child.
+• Provide calming sensory toys for autism for your child

 • A fondness for loud sounds - music, video games, etc